usetech-llc/api/substrate/extrinsics.md

 ### setBalance(who: `Address`, new_free: `Compact<Balance>`, new_reserved: `Compact<Balance>`)
 - **interface**: api.tx.balances.setBalance
 - **summary**: Set the balances of a given account.
 This will alter `FreeBalance` and `ReservedBalance` in storage. it will also decrease the total issuance of the system (`TotalIssuance`).
-If the new free or reserved balance is below the existential deposit, it will reset the account nonce (`system::AccountNonce`).
+If the new free or reserved balance is below the existential deposit, it will reset the account nonce (`frame_system::AccountNonce`).
 The dispatch origin for this call is `root`.  # <weight> - Independent of the arguments. - Contains a limited number of reads and writes. # </weight>

 ### transfer(dest: `Address`, value: `Compact<Balance>`)
 - **interface**: api.tx.balances.transfer